agile-rails/agile-rails/README.md

 [![Gem Version](http://img.shields.io/gem/v/agile_rails.svg)](https://rubygems.org/gems/agile_rails)
 [![Gem Downloads](https://img.shields.io/gem/dt/agile_rails.svg)](https://rubygems.org/gems/agile_rails)

-You can find introduction videos on YouTube: https://www.youtube.com/playlist?list=PLM66pztpUC0DVAqZvIAqH3Khb_RzJdD3W
+Watch introduction videos on YouTube: https://www.youtube.com/playlist?list=PLM66pztpUC0DVAqZvIAqH3Khb_RzJdD3W

+## What is AgileRails

-Agile Rails simplifies the programming of business Intranet applications.
+AgileRails simplifies the programming of business Intranet applications with Ruby on Rails.
 Minimal database experience and only basic programming skills are needed to create a data entry program.
 You can do it in 6 simple steps.

 Step 1: Know your data and create Rails migration and model<br>
-Step 2: Generate Agile Rails form<br>
+Step 2: Generate AgileRails form<br>
 Step 3: Edit form to your requirements<br>
 Step 4: Define Labels and Help Text<br>
 Step 5: Create additional logic in Controls File (if required)<br>
 Step 6: Include in application menu<br>

-Most of the time, you will end up with just 3 source files.
+Most of the time, you will end up with 3 source files.

+#### 1. Migration file

-<b>1.
-Migration file:</b> Rails uses migrations to make changes to the database
-schema, such as creating tables or altering columns.
+Rails uses migrations to make changes to the database schema, such as creating tables or altering table attributes.

 An example of migration file.
 ```ruby